 - Fluids- Regularly check on your car’s engine, transmission, radiator/cooling system, brakes, battery, and power steering fluids in order to extend the life of your vehicle.
 When you get an oil change, make sure all fluids are topped off.
 Some dealerships, like Aero Motors, located in Essex, MD, even offer a Courtesy Safety Inspection with an oil change, where they check everything from fluid levels to tire wear and more.
 For a full list of what fluids to check at what time, consult your vehicle’s owner manual.

 - Brakes- Keep your wheels and breaking system clean to keep your brakes operating smoothly.
 You can do this by checking your brake fluid, which should NOT be milky in color.
 If it is, you need to change the brake fluid.
 When driving, try not to “ride” your breaks.
 Slowing down with moderate pressure will prevent your breaks from overheating and extend their life.

 Performing regular maintenance checks on your vehicle can drastically extend its life.
 Check your vehicle’s owner’s manual for its specific recommended maintenance schedule, or click here for maintenance schedules for any make and model.
 If you are in need of assistance with your vehicle or are in the market to purchase a new or used car, we can help!
-We work with multiple reputable auto dealers across the United States, and can work with you to recommend qualified dealers within your area.
-If you are in need of funds for maintenance repairs, we can help with that too!
-We make loans for any reason, and will work with you to find an amount that best meets your budget and needs.
+Mariner Finance is here for your financing needs!
 Simply call your local Mariner Finance branch today to get started!

 get personal finance tips,